11ty/eleventy-fetch/README.md

 * Requires **Node 10+**

 * Fetch a remote URL and saves it to a local cache.
-* Control concurrency so we don’t make too many network requests.
+* Control concurrency so we don’t make too many network requests at the same time.
 * If cache expires and the network connection fails, it will still use the cached request.

 ## Installation